NaturalIntelligence/fast-xml-parser/README.md

 # [fast-xml-parser](https://www.npmjs.com/package/fast-xml-parser)
 Validate XML, Parse XML to JS/JSON and vice versa, or parse XML to Nimn rapidly without C/C++ based libraries and no callback

-> This project is looking for **contributors**.
+> This project welcomes **contributors**.
 If you have a feature you'd like to see implemented or a bug you'd liked fixed, the best and fastest way to make that happen is to implement it and submit a PR.
 Basic knowledge of JS is sufficient.
 Feel free to ask for any guidance.

 [![Backers on Open Collective](https://opencollective.com/fast-xml-parser/backers/badge.svg)](#backers) [![Sponsors on Open Collective](https://opencollective.com/fast-xml-parser/sponsors/badge.svg)](#sponsors) [![Known Vulnerabilities](https://snyk.io/test/github/naturalintelligence/fast-xml-parser/badge.svg)](https://snyk.io/test/github/naturalintelligence/fast-xml-parser)